ibm-cloud-docs/cloud-object-storage/manage-scc.md

 | *bucket*      | *hard_quota*                                           | numeric        | Maximum bytes allotted to the Cloud Object Storage bucket.                                                                                                     |
 {: caption="Table 1.
 Rule properties for {{site.data.keyword.cos_short}}" caption-side="top"}

+Although the operator types may indicate the values are numeric or boolean, all of the values in the rule are entered as strings or lists of strings, such as `'true'` or `'324342'`.
+{:note}

 To learn more about configuration rules and how they are evaluated and enforced, check out [What is a configuration rule?](/docs/security-compliance?topic=security-compliance-what-is-rule).

 After [rules are created and added to scopes](/docs/security-compliance?topic=security-compliance-rules), you can view the evaluation results in the {{site.data.keyword.compliance_short}}.
 Each rule is shown to be compliant or noncompliant - if a rule shows as being noncompliant then you can view the specific bucket that is in violation of the rule.